 Still, longtime fans of the franchise were struggling to swallow a formula that actually laid the foundations for 21st century Bond.
 It had been a long road for an actor who was initially offered the role all the way back in 1968.
 At that time in his career, Dalton had refused based on the grounds that he was too young and daunted by the prospect of taking over from Connery, an actor who he described as ‘far too good and wonderful’, and by the time he finally slipped into the Bond facade, eventual successor Brosnan had been offered the role, but an impeachable contract tying him to the recently revived Remington Steele forced him to back out at the last minute.

 Ironically, Dalton would later turn down the lead in Brosnan’s well-received debut Goldeneye.
-In an interview, Dalton said of the opportunity, ‘[Broccoli] asked if I would come back, and I said, ‘Well, I’ve actually changed my mind a little bit.
+In an interview with The Week, Dalton said of the opportunity, ‘[Broccoli] asked if I would come back, and I said, ‘Well, I’ve actually changed my mind a little bit.
 I think that I’d love to do one…And he said, quite rightly, ‘Look, Tim.
 You can’t do one.
 There’s no way, after a five-year gap between movies that you can come back and just do one.
 You’d have to plan on four or five.’
 And I thought, ‘Oh, no, that would be the rest of my life.
 Too much.
 Too long.’
 So I respectfully declined.”

 Probably a wise choice considering how the Brosnan tenure fared post-Goldeneye.